Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Coherent states for dynamical symmetry groups

 Generally, group methods are used in order to find degenerate states of a given state in quantum mechanics \cite{Sazonova2000, Tinkham2003}.
-The Lie algebra of the generalized special unitary group SU(1,1) is widely used in quantum optics.
-The SU(1,1) coherent states arise in the case of generation of boson pairs with zero spins in homogeneous alternating electric field or in the gravitation field of the expanding Universe \cite{Perel73}.
-In particular W\'odkiewicz and Eberly \cite{Wodkiewicz1985} have discussed the role of the generalized coherent states of Perelomov \cite{Perel72, Perel86} associated with the Lie algebra of the SU(1,1) group in connection with variance reduction.
-Applications of this group are tightly connected with squeezed states of light.
-Coherence-preserving Hamiltonians associated with the SU(1,1) generalized coherent states have been studied by Gerry \cite{Gerry1987, Buzek1990}.
-It should be emphasized that the SU(1,1) generalized coherent states in \cite{Perel72} and \cite{Wodkiewicz1985} are special cases of the two-photon coherent states discussed by Yuen \cite{Yuen1976}.
-This fact has been used by Gerry \cite{Gerry1987, Buzek1990} who applied the SU(1,1) formulation of the two-photon coherent states to the issue of the interaction of squeezed light with a nonlinear non-absorbing medium modelled as an anharmonic oscillator.
+The Lie group of $SU(1,1)$ is widely used in physics as it plays the role of a spectrum generating dynamical group for a large number of dynamical systems, such as the Hydrogen atom, the harmonic oscillator or many-body systems.
+The Lie algebra of the generalized special unitary group $SU(1,1)$ is widely used in quantum optics.
+The $SU(1,1)$ coherent states arise in the case of generation of boson pairs with zero spins in homogeneous alternating electric field or in the gravitation field of the expanding Universe \cite{Perel73}.
+In particular, W\'odkiewicz and Eberly \cite{Wodkiewicz1985} have discussed the role of the generalized coherent states of Perelomov \cite{Perel72, Perel86} associated with the Lie algebra of the $SU(1,1)$ group in connection with variance reduction.
+Single- and two-mode bosonic realizations of the ${\mathfrak {su}}(1,1)$ Lie algebra are tightly connected with nonclassical squeezed states of light \cite{Lo1993}.
+Coherence-preserving Hamiltonians associated with the $SU(1,1)$ generalized coherent states have been studied by Gerry \cite{Gerry1987, Buzek1990}.
+It should be emphasized that the $SU(1,1)$ generalized coherent states in \cite{Perel72} and \cite{Wodkiewicz1985} are special cases of the two-photon coherent states discussed by Yuen \cite{Yuen1976}.
+This fact has been used by Gerry \cite{Gerry1987, Buzek1990} who applied the $SU(1,1)$ formulation of the two-photon coherent states to the issue of the interaction of squeezed light with a nonlinear non-absorbing medium modelled as an anharmonic oscillator.
 The coherent states have been especially useful in quantum optics and quantum information processing (QIP) \cite{Gazeau2009, Fox2006, Haroche2006}.
 Each mode of the electromagnetic field may be formally described as a harmonic oscillator, and different quantum states of the oscillator correspond to different states of the field.
 The field from a single-mode laser operating far enough above threshold can be described for many purposes as a coherent state; it differs from a coherent state in that its phase drifts randomly.
 Coherent states also play an important role in mathematical physics \cite{Gazeau2009, Perel86, Klaud85, Gilmore2008}.
-In the present paper we will study the bosonic realization of the Lie algebra for the SU(1,1) group.
+The paper investigates the bosonic realization of the Lie algebra for the $SU(1,1)$ group, for (generalized) coherent states in the Fock space, in case of an ion confined within a nonlinear Paul trap.